|

 THE OBSTACLE

-obstacle and may deduct to a score as low as 0.
-The maximum score of an
+may deduct to a score as low as 0.
+The maximum score of

-obstacle shall be 8.
-Contestants shall be awarded or penalized using
+an obstacle shall be 8.
+Riders shall be awarded or

-and rider should look confident and even a little relaxed.
-Again,
+rider should look confident and even a little relaxed.

-horsemanship is always stressed as well as speed with control.
+Again, horsemanship is always stressed as well as speed

 Penalties (-1/4) point per incident